MicrosoftDocs/architecture-center/docs/guide/hpc/netapp-files-sas-content.md

 :::image type="content" source="media/azure-netapp-files.svg" alt-text="Diagram that shows an Azure NetApp Files architecture." lightbox="media/azure-netapp-files.svg" border="false":::

-For higher SASWORK capacity and/or medium performance requirements, consider using Azure NetApp Files.
-Azure NetApp Files provides volume capacities as high as 100 TiB.
+For higher SASWORK capacity or medium performance requirements, consider using Azure NetApp Files.
+Azure NetApp Files provides volume capacities as high as 100 TiB with a regular volume and 1 PiB with a large volume.
 Each node in the compute tier should have its own SASWORK volume.
 The volumes shouldn't be shared.

 ### Dataflow